 Feeding

-It’s an obvious fact.
-Your ducks need food, and you have to provide it for them.
-What to provide isn’t always so easy.
-Many people resort to the handy commercial feed, which works, but isn’t as healthy.
-In addition to commercial feed, most duck owners also treat their ducks to vegetables and fruit, and allow them to forage in a yard.
-Some duck and chicken owners even raise earthworms or mealworms to feed their ducks, and the most independent, DIY-type duck owners sometimes even grow ALL their own ducks food, or buy raw grains and mix their own food.
-Click to Feeding Basics to learn more and decide what feeding plan to follow for your own flock.
+Most duck keepers feed their adult ducks chicken layer feed.
+Feed formulated specifically for waterfowl may be available and is an ideal choice.
+All-flock feed may be another option.
+In addition to commercial feed, most duck owners also treat their ducks to vegetables and fruit and allow them to forage in a yard.
+Some duck and chicken owners even raise earthworms or mealworms to feed their ducks, and the most independent, DIY-type duck owners sometimes even grow all their own ducks’ food or buy raw grains and mix their own food.
+Ducks may also need some supplements, particularly added niacin, free-choice grit, and free-choice oyster shell or another source of calcium.
+Click to Feeding Basics to learn more and decide what feeding plan to follow for your flock.

 The Rest

 Be prepared!
-You may want to make a first-aid kit if you are in a rather remote area or don’t know any vets which specialize in avian care.
-Find a source of bedding for your duck coop – straw, wood chips, sand, or some other option.
+You may want to make a first-aid kit, particularly if you can’t access a vet which specializes in avian care.
+Find a source of bedding for your duck coop - straw, wood chips, sand, or some other option.
 Make sure it is a reliable source.

 Plan what you will do when and if you have ducklings.
-No one wants to get rid of their babies, and you can keep some if you have the space, but extra males will have to go, whether you have them for dinner or give them to someone else.
-Note that few people are looking for males except perhaps for meat.
+No one wants to get rid of their babies, but keeping all the drakes can be a challenge, and selling excess drakes isn’t always easy either.
 It can be hard to give them away, much less sell them.
-And you definitely can’t just release them into the wild: they’ll die.
+And you definitely can’t just release extra ducks into the wild: they’ll die.
 They are domesticated creatures.